alicela1n/rainymac/README.md

 ![xcode installing](/screenshots/screenshot5.png)
 * Shut down the emulation and start it with `./rainymac.sh`

+# File transfer
+File transfer is something that's always been a problem with running legacy operating systems in virtual machines.
+Most methods are either insecure or flat out don't work.
+File transfer can be achieved in multiple ways, such as running an FTP server on the host, which is what I usually do, however this isn't very secure.

+You can also transfer files over SSH, not very secure but it works.
+However you shouldn't expect security from an ancient operating system in the first place.
+Example: `scp -oKexAlgorithms=+diffie-hellman-group1-sha1 -c 3des-cbc -P 5555 ~/Downloads/MacPorts-2.6.4-10.4-Tiger.dmg alice@localhost:~/Desktop`

+You can also use a disk image formatted as hfsplus or fat32.
+Copy your files to that disk image then pass it to QEMU.
+Since this is more advanced I won't cover that.

+# Installing MacPorts
+I prefer MacPorts over Tigerbrew for a lot of reasons, it's more compatible and has more packages.
+Thankfully MacPorts still supports Mac OS X 10.4!
+You can install it with the MacPorts package from [GitHub](https://github.com/macports/macports-base/releases/download/v2.6.4/MacPorts-2.6.4-10.4-Tiger.dmg)!

+You can install packages with `sudo port install`.

 # Installing Tigerbrew
 Open Terminal or use ssh and run the following commands:
 Install Tigerbrew using this command: